w3f/polkadot-wiki/docs/learn/learn-xcm-pallet.md

 ---

-The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a developer-friendly interface for more of the common XCM messages.
+The XCM pallet ([`pallet-xcm`](https://github.com/paritytech/polkadot/tree/master/xcm/pallet-xcm)) provides a developer-friendly interface for most of the common XCM messages.

 This pallet provides default implementations for many traits required by `XcmConfig`, which is highly useful for configuration.